-The Company derives most of its revenues through contracts with various agencies of the Department of Defense including a long-term contract to supply portable electric generator sets, research and development contracts, and various short-term contracts and awards to supply spare parts and perform repairs on products previously manufactured and sold by the Company.
+The Company derives most of its revenues through contracts with various agencies of the Department of Defense including a long-term contract to supply portable electric generator sets (see "Product Concentration Risk" above), research and development contracts, and various short-term contracts and awards to supply spare parts and perform repairs on products previously manufactured and sold by the Company.
 The Company also provides portable electric generator sets as a sub-contractor to other prime contractors to the Department of Defense.
-In fiscal year 2010 the various agencies of the Department of Defense accounted for approximately 76.7% of Company revenues.
-In fiscal year 2009 the Department of Defense accounted for 62.5% of revenues and one prime contractor accounted for 12.0% of revenues.
-No other customer accounted for more than 10% of the Company's revenues in fiscal years 2010 or 2009.
+In fiscal year 2011 the various agencies of the Department of Defense accounted for approximately 72.2% of Company revenues.
+In fiscal year 2010 the Department of Defense accounted for 76.7% of revenues.
+No other customer accounted for more than 10% of the Company's revenues in fiscal years 2011 or 2010.